NBNK eyes bid for Lloyds branches if Co-Op deal fails

 European regulators ordered Lloyds to sell the assets as payback for its 2008 state bailout, and Lloyds has said it is on track to complete a transfer of the bank branches before the end of 2013.

-NBNK was set up in 2010 to acquire British banking assets, and the company has also been linked with NAB UK, with sources having told Reuters that the Australian bank is likely to position its UK bank assets for sale.
+NBNK was set up in 2010 to acquire British banking assets, and the company has also been linked with NAB UK (NAB.AX), with sources having told Reuters that the Australian bank is likely to position its UK bank assets for sale.